Krasko25/Obsidian-Sync/Archive/D_Other Sources.md

 I was told that my suit is {{spoiled}} (to destroy or reduce the pleasure, interest, or beauty of something)

-- I'll meat you there at...
-- 9:15?
-- {{it works for me}} _ (it is comfortable for me)_  I'll see you there.
-- sometimes life is a {{bumpy ride}} (to have a difficult time), but you continue to life...
-It's a nice night, huh?
-- Yeh, it's nice.

 They {{set off}} (to start on a trip) again, the class looking at Pr.
 Lupin with increased respect. <!--SR:!2024-01-23,11,284-->